 Skip to main content

-Getting Started with Okteto
+Getting started with Okteto

 This tutorial provides a step by step guide to configure an Okteto Manifest.